erambeau/odin-admin-dashboard/README.md

 * The use of variables for colors.
 It's fabulous.
 * The property "filter" to apply.... well, filters on an image.
 BTW, this website is awesome to generate filters for a specific color : https://codepen.io/sosuke/pen/Pjoqqp
 * Background image & transparency :)
-* <hr /> for a line is buggy in a flexbox.
+* The hr tag for a line is buggy in a flexbox.
 You have to use width: 100%;.
 Thx https://stackoverflow.com/a/34365325

 # What I could do better